 My happy place is my kitchen, especially in Fall.
 The sweltering summers here in So Cal. are almost unbearable and as September turns the corner into October, and there’s a bit of a breeze in the air and temps are ONLY in the 80’s, my happy place invites me in, gives me a hug, and seems to say, “It’s OK.
 You are welcome here and everything is going to be fine.”
 It also seems to shout, “Roast a turkey!
 Make some soup, mash those potatoes and then throw in a pumpkin bundt cake!”.
 I have some pretty weird self-talk.
 I am aware.

 And when I’m in my happy place, my hand instinctively reaches for the knob on my oven and swishes it on to 350 (well in this case for the turkey, technically 325 folks), I step outside to snip some rosemary and pluck a fresh orange off the tree, and I inadvertently begin to sing the chorus lines from my favorite songs.
 I usually only know a couple of lines from any given song, but I belt them out anyway, unknown words be damned.
-Please don’t tell me I should turn on Pandora.
-I love Pandora.
+Please don’t tell me I should load up Spotify.
+I love Spotify.
 We’re good friends, but when I’m in my happy place, I sing.
-My Golden Retriever, Sadie, who sits dopily at my feet, with her sweet smile and her big brown eyes, likes my singing and would not be as warmed by Pandora.
+My Golden Retriever, Sadie, who sits dopily at my feet, with her sweet smile and her big brown eyes, likes my singing and would not be as warmed by Spotify.
 I know this for certain.
 I am a doggy mind reader.
 It’s one of my hidden talents.

 You can now officially stop saving that delicious roasted turkey dinner for Thanksgiving alone.
 Roasting a half turkey breast is the easiest thing you’ll do in the kitchen and it’s extremely rewarding.
 This particular turkey breast turned out so golden and juicy that I would swipe little slices of it to snack on the next day.
 The herbs give the turkey so much savory flavor and the oranges add a hint of sweetness and help the turkey stay nice and juicy.